 - Not Properly Identifying Hazards – This is another big one.
-Machine builders sometimes fail to understand the hazards that are incorporated into their machinery, especially in the case of system integrators.
-Identification is the first step, analysis is the second step.
+Machine builders sometimes fail to understand the hazards incorporated into their machinery, especially in the case of system integrators.
+Identification is the first step, and analysis is the second step.
 Once the hazard has been identified, the assessors must analyze the hazard to understand the magnitude of injury that can occur, e.g., a paper cut, hearing loss, permanent musculoskeletal disorder, fatality, etc.

 - Assuming Safety Because You Have a Document – A risk assessment report never protected anyone from harm.
 Actions based on the report are what protect people from harm.
-Simply completing a risk assessment and sticking the report in the design file fixes nothing, and going back to the liability discussion, will create problems when it becomes clear that a) You knew about the risks, b) You thought out mitigation measures for the risks, but c) You failed to act on your own recommendations.
+Simply completing a risk assessment and sticking the report in the design file fixes nothing, and going back to the liability discussion, will create problems when it becomes clear that a) You knew about the risks, b) You thought out mitigation measures for the risks, but c) You failed to act on your recommendations.

-- Doing the risk assessment after the machine has been designed, built and put into use – This is a common problem, and especially affects workplaces that buy off-the-shelf machinery and used machinery.
-Many machine builders are not familiar with risk assessment or the benefits to their products, their liability exposure, and their reputation in the marketplace, let alone the benefits to their customers.
+- Doing the risk assessment after the machine has been designed, built and put into use – This is a common problem and especially affects workplaces that buy off-the-shelf machinery and used machinery.
+Many machine builders are unfamiliar with risk assessment or the benefits to their products, their liability exposure, and their reputation in the marketplace, let alone the benefits to their customers.
 Conducting the risk assessment after the equipment is in use means that the first stage of the Hierarchy of Controls cannot be used.
 Since this is the only stage that can achieve 100% risk reduction, this is a HUGE loss.
-In addition, this means that any changes needed to mitigate risk require expensive changes when the machinery is already in production, compounding the expense with lost production.
+In addition, any changes needed to mitigate risk require expensive changes when the machinery is already in production, compounding the expense with lost production.
 If you have no other option — for instance, you’ve taken over an existing business and no risk assessments have been done in the past, then late is better than never, but it should be a last resort and not the first choice.?Special thanks to Douglas Florence for suggesting this added blunder!